McGilligan MD Launches New Date and Time for Walk with a Doc Program

 We do carry some herbal supplements, such as Viracid by OrthoMolecular, to support the immune system.
 Some studies have shown an improvement in symptoms with various herbs whereas others have shown no benefit.
 The National Center for Complementary and Integrative Health has a short article discussing some of the more common herbal supplements used in cold and flu season. https://nccih.nih.gov/health/tips/flucold.htm

 Breast Cancer Awareness Month

 October is Breast Cancer Awareness Month.
 It is recommended that every woman aged 50 and older get a mammogram at least every two years.
-In many circumstances, Dr. McGilligan and Dr. Sharp will start recommending mammograms to women once they reach the age of 40.
+In many circumstances, Dr. McGilligan will start recommending mammograms to women once they reach the age of 40.
 Men can get breast cancer as well, and should definitely reach out if they notice any changes in their chest area.

 In addition to doing regular self-breast exams and getting mammograms for early detection, there are many things we all can do to lower our risk of breast cancer.

 - work on stress reduction